MDR1 In Dogs: Symptoms, Genetic Testing & More

 What Should I Ask A Breeder?

 If you want to adopt one of the breeds listed above or a mixed breed whose parents are one of these breeds, we recommend finding a reputable breeder.
 Enquire if the breeder has already carried out genetic testing for the MDR1 gene mutation on both parents.
-Dogs only need to be tested once in their lifetime as their DNA won’t change.
+Dogs only need MDR1 testing once in their lifetime, as their DNA won’t change.

 Breeders should give preference to breeding dogs with two normal copies of the MDR1 gene.
 If your breeder has already completed the testing, they should be able to provide you with a copy of the results.
 You should pass these results on to your veterinarian so they can make an appropriate plan when your dog needs treatment.